 - Octopus Deploy: Pack Create a NuGet or Zip formatted package.

-- Octopus Deploy: Metadata add information about the build, including work items and commit messages, that is then stored in custom metadata in Octopus Deploy.
+- Octopus Deploy: Build Information add information about the build, including work items and commit messages, that is then stored in Octopus Deploy.

 - Octopus Deploy: Push Packages Push packages to the Octopus Deploy built-in repository, optionally using the TeamCity zip feature to create packages on-the-fly.